PoslinskiNet/ember-testing-guide/README.md

 this.owner.lookup('component:my-component') // returns specific component
 ```

-Ok, but let's imagine the case we don't even have service in place in our application but it is still needed.
+Ok, what if we don't have service in place in our application but it is still needed.
 We can register our own service easily.
-We can do the same for other types such as components, controllers, helpers etc. Ok, but how we can achieve this?
+We can do the same for other types such as components, controllers, helpers etc. How?
 By using `.register` method:

 ```javascript
 this.owner.register('service:my-service', EmberObject.create({})